The trick to generating more leads as an insurance agent is connecting your agency with the right consumer and the right product, at the right time.

 These best practices will guide you toward a lead list with better prospects, that will provide you with a better return on investment (ROI) down the line.

-A live transfer lead is when a call center representative hands off a live call to an insurance agent, who then takes over speaking with the lead.
-When the agent picks up, the call center will introduce the agent to the lead, and then drop off the line to give the agent the opportunity to close the deal.
+A consumer-initiated inbound call is when a consumer calls into a lead provider for a quote and is then transferred over the phone to an insurance agent, who then takes over speaking with the lead.
+When the agent picks up, a representative will typically introduce the agent to the lead, and then drop off the line to give the agent the opportunity to close the deal.

-Live transfer leads typically cost a lot more than internet leads, but also close at a much higher rate.
+Consumer-initiated inbound calls typically cost more than internet leads, but also close at a much higher rate.
 However, your ROI could be a lot lower depending on how often you close on these calls.
-Since live transfer leads are purchased at a higher cost, your revenue from each closed deal will be lower than if you were to close an internet lead, typically purchased at a signifiantly lower price.
+Since consumer-initiated inbound calls are purchased at a higher cost, your revenue from each closed deal will be lower than if you were to close an internet lead, typically purchased at a significantly lower price.

-When purchasing live transfer leads, keep these best practices in mind:
+When purchasing consumer-initiated inbound calls, keep these best practices in mind:

-• Understand the business you’re writing for, so that you can purchase the perfect premium leads and close them easily.
-Unlike purchasing internet leads, in my opinion the premium packages are worth it when it comes to purchasing live transfer leads.
+- Understand the business you’re writing for, so that you can purchase the perfect premium leads and close them easily.
+Unlike purchasing internet leads, in my opinion the premium packages are worth it when it comes to purchasing calls.
 You’ll want to pay a premium for more filters, like age bracket, whether or not a lead has owned a home, or how long they’ve owned insurance.
 But before you do, have an ironclad understanding of the business you’re writing for, so you’re purchasing the most relevant leads for you.

-• Don’t shy away from leads in other states.
-These days, you can create a warm connection with a customer over Zoom or other video chatting software, opening up more possibilities when it comes to live transfer calls.
+- Don’t shy away from leads in other states.
+These days, you can create a warm connection with a customer over Zoom or other video chatting software, opening up more possibilities when it comes to insurance calls.

-• Have a robust internal process in place.
-Closing live transfer leads is less about buying the perfect lead than it is about making sure you have a good process in place when those calls come through.
+- Have a robust internal process in place.
+Closing insurance calls is less about buying the perfect lead than it is about making sure you have a good process in place when those calls come through.
 Have your prices ready to go, and create a standard follow-up process where you’re reconnected either over the phone or through email with a lead a few days and a month after each call.
 At the beginning of the call, make sure they can contact you directly if the connection drops.

 SEO & SEM Marketing